Hydro-Meteorological hazards#

 Process or phenomenon of atmospheric, hydrological or oceanographic nature that may cause loss of life, injury or other health impacts, property damage, loss of livelihoods and services, social and economic disruption, or environmental damage (UNISDR).

 Flood hazard is commonly described in terms of flood frequency (multiple scenarios) and severity, which is measured in terms of water extent and related depth modelled over Digital Elevation Model (DEM).
-Inland flood events can be split into 2 categories:
+Flooding hazard can be triggered in different contexts.
+We can identify three main flood types:

 • Fluvial (or river) floods occur when intense precipitation or snow melt collects in a catchment, causing river(s) to exceed capacity, triggering the overflow, or breaching of barriers and causing the submersion of land, especially along the floodplains.